Welcome to another week!

 Here are a few pieces I found interesting/entertaining from the web

 That's it for this newsletter.
 Hope you enjoyed it!

-Let me know what you think of this new format.
+Let me know what you think of this newsletter.
 What would you like to see me expand upon or explore?
 See you next week!